Zouzzou21/Tohoku-University-Courses/TM10027100-High_Performance_Computing/final_reports/C4TL1205-final_assign_hpc.md

 Observations:

 Speedup (S):
-- The Speedup increases as the number of threads increases, demonstrating that the parallel implementation is faster than the serial implementation.
+- The speedup increases as the number of threads increases, demonstrating that the parallel implementation is faster than the serial implementation.
-- For **1 thread**, the Speedup is 1, as expected, since no parallelism is applied.
+- For **1 thread**, the speedup is 1, as expected, since no parallelism is applied.
-- For **2 threads**, the Speedup is $S \approx 1.08$, indicating marginal improvement due to the addition of parallel threads.
+- For **2 threads**, the speedup is $S \approx 1.08$, indicating marginal improvement due to the addition of parallel threads.
-- The Speedup improves consistently for 4, 8, and 16 threads, reaching $S \approx 3.80$ for 16 threads.
+- The speedup improves consistently for 4, 8, and 16 threads, reaching $S \approx 3.80$ for 16 threads.
 However, the growth rate slows down with more threads, indicating diminishing returns.
-- For 32 threads, the Speedup reaches $S \approx 7.43$, but it is far from the theoretical maximum of 32, suggesting overheads or bottlenecks.
+- For 32 threads, the speedup reaches $S \approx 7.43$, but it is far from the theoretical maximum of 32, suggesting overheads or bottlenecks.

 Efficiency (E):
 - Efficiency decreases as the number of threads increases, highlighting the overhead and imperfect scaling of the parallel implementation.
-- For 1 thread, Efficiency is 1.00, as there is no parallel overhead.
+- For 1 thread, efficiency is 1.00, as there is no parallel overhead.
-- For 2 threads, Efficiency drops to $ E \approx 0.54 $, indicating that nearly half of the theoretical speedup is achieved.
+- For 2 threads, efficiency drops to $ E \approx 0.54 $, indicating that nearly half of the theoretical speedup is achieved.
-- As the number of threads increases, Efficiency continues to decline:
+- As the number of threads increases, efficiency continues to decline:
 	- $E \approx 0.31$ for 4 threads,
 	- $E \approx 0.25$ for 8 threads,
 	- $E \approx 0.24$ for 16 threads,
 	- $E \approx 0.23$ for 32 threads.
-- The steady decline in Efficiency suggests that the program's scalability is limited by factors such as communication overhead, load imbalance, or non-parallelizable portions of the code.
+- The steady decline in efficiency suggests that the program's scalability is limited by factors such as communication overhead, load imbalance, or non-parallelizable portions of the code.

 ## 2-II. program: [```n-body-mpi.c```](./code/n-body-mpi.c)
 ### MPI Implementation in N-Body Simulation

 #### Role of MPI
-The implementation of MPI (Message Passing Interface) in the N-body simulation plays a crucial role in distributing computational tasks across multiple processes to enhance performance and scalability.
+The implementation of MPI in the N-body simulation plays a crucial role in distributing computational tasks across multiple processes to enhance performance and scalability.
 The simulation leverages MPI to handle the intensive gravitational computations efficiently.

 #### Key Features of the MPI Integration